thehubnyc/hubhack/3 - Demo Time Guide.md

 **Presentation Details**

-- Teams are allotted 5 minutes maximum presentation time
+- Teams are allotted **5 minutes maximum presentation time**
-- Judges are allotted 5 minutes maximum question time
+- Judges are allotted **5 minutes maximum question time**
 - Slides or some type of visuals are highly recommended
-- You must submit your presentation to Tom.Schmitt@unilever.com by 4:45PM at the latest!
+- You must submit your presentation to Tom.Schmitt@unilever.com by **4:45PM at the latest**!
-- If you have special requests for your presentation, we will try our best to accommodate, but you must let us know by 4:15PM.
+- If you have **special requests for your presentation**, we will try our best to accommodate, but you must let us know by 4:15PM.

 **Tips For An Effective Presentation**